JWGarel/Public/README.md

 ## Requirements

 - Windows 10/11
-- PowerShell v3.0 or later
+- PowerShell v3.0 or later (tested on 5.1)
 - Administrative privileges for most scripts

 ## Authors